Skip to main content

 Overview

-I am a lecturer in the School of Computer Science and Informatics at Cardiff University.
-I have been studying artificial intelligence since around 2002 when I encountered the famous book Artificial Intelligence: A Modern Approach.
-I am currently interested in logic, machine learning and neuroscience.
-I have educational backgrounds in three different universities and research careers in industry, national institute and universities in Japan, China and the UK.
+I am a lecturer in School of Computer Science and Informatics at Cardiff University.
+I have been studying artificial intelligence since around 2002 when I encountered the famous book, Artificial Intelligence: A Modern Approach, in my university's library.
+I am currently working across logic, machine learning and neuroscience.
+I have educational backgrounds in three universities and research experiences in industry, a national institute and three universities across Japan, China and the UK.

 Biography